 Lunges are popular for toning and strengthening your legs, including your quadriceps, a muscle that extends from your hips to your knees.
-A muscle imbalance, neglecting to warm up before doing lunges, overusing your leg muscles or exercising them while they're fatigued, all make you susceptible to a quadriceps strain.
+A muscle imbalance, neglecting to warm up before doing lunges, overusing your leg muscles, or exercising them while they're fatigued all make you susceptible to a quadriceps strain.
 Recognizing the signs and symptoms of a pulled quadriceps is essential for a quick recovery.

-If you're doing lunges and experience minimal tearing and stretching of the muscle fibers, you've most likely fallen victim to a first-degree quadriceps strain.
+If you're doing lunges and experience minimal tearing and stretching of the muscle fibers in your thigh, you've most likely fallen victim to a first-degree quadriceps strain.
 You might experience tightness, spasms and tenderness in the front of your upper leg.

 A second-degree pulled quad muscle can be recognized by a sudden sharp pain that stops you in your tracks.
 The muscle fibers are partially torn and the pain is more severe than that of a first-degree strain.
 The muscle is weak and unable to withstand much resistance.

 If you hear or feel a pop or snap in the front of your thigh and experience a sudden, intense, debilitating pain, you're most likely dealing with a third-degree quadriceps strain.
 This is the worst-case scenario, because the muscle is completely torn.

 Things to Consider

 Regardless of the severity of the pulled muscle, initial treatment usually includes rest, icing of the muscle, compression and elevation.
-A doctor might recommend taking medications to relieve the pain, and once the pain subsides, he might suggest doing stretching and strengthening exercise to restore muscle flexibility and strength.
+A doctor might recommend taking medications to relieve the pain, and once the pain subsides, she might suggest doing stretching and strengthening exercise to restore muscle flexibility and strength.

 A first-degree strain can take anywhere from 10 to 21 days to heal.
 Give a second-degree strain one to two months to heal, and count three months or longer for full recovery for third-degree strain.